Home > Guides > how to start a clothing business

 b.
 GST Registration

-You need GST Registration if your annual turnover exceeds ₹40 lakh (₹20 lakh for northeastern states).
-However, GST registration is mandatory regardless of turnover if you sell on e-commerce platforms (Amazon, Myntra, Flipkart), sell goods interstate, or are required to collect TCS.
+You need GST Registration if your annual turnover exceeds ₹40 lakh (₹20 lakh for special category states).
+However, GST registration is mandatory if you sell goods interstate, on online marketplaces, or are required to collect TCS.

 GST Benefits: